 Addiction recovery is a voluntarily maintained lifestyle characterized by sobriety, personal health, and citizenship.
 Recovery is like a shoe in that one size does not fit all.
 It has many traditional pillars that are common to all in recovery and also has many differences that are attributable to geography, gender, age, etc.

 Regardless of the stage of recovery in which a person is actively involved, recovery offers the hope of positive lifestyle changes that include better health, increased financial security, and improved relationships.

-SAMHSA’s new definition of recovery offers additional detail on this topic.
+SAMHSA’s definition of recovery offers additional detail on this topic.

 Four Stages of Recovery

 Recognizing one’s stage of recovery is very helpful in understanding what they may be dealing with and/or how you can assist them throughout the recovery process.
-Through continued support and self awareness, an addict can sustain a life of recovery, step by step, and stage by stage.
+Through continued support and self-awareness, an individual suffering from a substance use disorder can sustain a life of recovery, step by step, and stage by stage.

 Recognition of a Problem

 Recognizing that a problem exists and seeking help for addiction is the first step in the recovery process.
 For many, the realization that a problem exists is an extremely hard step to take.
 For others, this realization does not come until becoming sober in a detoxification center or other treatment facility (due to incarceration, family intervention, doctor mandated, etc).